-2.3 D Airside Vehicle Operating Permit (AVOP) - General
+2.2 D Airside Vehicle Operating Permit (AVOP) - General

 There are two types of Airside Vehicle Operating Permits (AVOP), a DA permit and a D permit.
 Both are for the performance of assigned duties on the airside of an airport, and may be subject to restrictions that are specified on the permit.
 The Airport Traffic Directive's objective is to ensure the safe operation of authorized vehicles on the Airside of an airport.
-A D AVOP allows the holder the privilege, based on need, to operate a motorized vehicle on all airside areas, including taxiways, runways, aprons and service roads of an Airport, and is issued locally at the discretion of the Regional Airport Manager.
+A D AVOP allows the holder the privilege, based on need, to operate a motorized vehicle on all airside areas, including taxiways, runways, aprons and service roads of an Airport, and may be issued locally at the discretion of the Regional Airport Manager or the Airport Maintenance Contractor.
 Operating restrictions may apply as required.

-2.3.1 To acquire a D AVOP, the following steps must be undertaken:

-- The applicant and employer complete an AVOP application "justifying a need" that a D AVOP is required; - The Regional Airport Manager or designate must approve the application; - The applicant must provide a valid Territorial or Provincial Driver's licence; - The applicant must study this manual, the Local Airport Traffic Directives (LATD) study guide, if applicable, and pass both a written exam(s) and a practical driving test; - The applicant must be in possession of a Restricted Operator Certificate with Aeronautical Qualification (ROC-A) radio licence or must study the applicable manual and pass the test to acquire an ROC-A radio licence; and

-• The vehicle owner must provide proof of valid automobile liability insurance endorsed to cover airside operations for the vehicle(s) to be operated on the airside of an airport.
+- 2.2.1 To acquire a D AVOP, the following steps must be undertaken: - The applicant and employer complete an AVOP application "justifying a need" that a D AVOP is required; - The Regional Airport Manager or Airport Maintenance Contractor must approve the application; - The applicant must provide a valid Territorial or Provincial Driver's licence; - The applicant must study this manual and pass both a written exam and a practical driving test; - The applicant must be in possession of a Restricted Operator Certificate with Aeronautical Qualification (ROC-A) radio licence or must study the applicable manual and pass the test to acquire an ROC-A radio licence; and - The vehicle owner must provide proof of valid automobile liability insurance endorsed to cover airside operations for the vehicle(s) to be operated on the airside of an airport.

-2.4 D Airside Vehicle Operating Permit (AVOP) Conditions
+2.3 D Airside Vehicle Operating Permit (AVOP) Conditions

-- 2.4.1 No person shall operate a vehicle on the airside area of an airport unless the following conditions are met: - An operational need has been identified; - The vehicle operator holds a valid Territorial or Provincial Driver's Licence, with the appropriate class, to operate the intended vehicle; - The employer or individual attests to the fact the person is qualified to operate specific vehicle/equipment airside; - The vehicle(s) is properly equipped and insured for operating airside; - The vehicle operator is in possession of a valid Airside Vehicle Operating Permit (D AVOP) for the specific airport; - The vehicle operator agrees, by signing his/her permit, to comply with the Airport Vehicle Operating Permit (AVOP) Manual and Local Airport Traffic Directives (LATDs) requirements (if applicable); - The vehicle operator accessing airside is under escort by a person who holds a valid D AVOP permit for the specific airport; or - The vehicle operator accessing airside has obtained authorization from the Regional Airport Manager under specific instructions for the specific airport.
+- 2.3.1 No person shall operate a vehicle on the airside area of an airport unless the following conditions are met: - An operational need has been identified; - The vehicle operator holds a valid Territorial or Provincial Driver's Licence, with the appropriate class, to operate the intended vehicle; - The employer or individual attests to the fact the person is qualified to operate specific vehicle/equipment airside; - The vehicle(s) is properly equipped and insured for operating airside; - The vehicle operator is in possession of a valid Airside Vehicle Operating Permit (D AVOP) for the specific airport: - The vehicle operator agrees, by signing his/her permit, to comply with the Airport Vehicle Operating Permit (AVOP) Manual requirements; - The vehicle operator accessing airside is under escort by a person who holds a valid D AVOP permit for the specific airport; or - The vehicle operator accessing airside has obtained authorization from the Regional Airport Manager under specific instructions for the specific airport.

-2.5 D AVOP Issuing Authority
+2.4 D AVOP Issuing Authority